valevo/SABIO/theory/experts.md

 # Domain Experts

 *Who are domain experts?*
-Given the initial focus and scope of, this is everyone in the **union** of
+Given the (initial) focus and scope of SABIO, this is everyone in the **union** of

  - people generally working with the museums' collections: curators, managers, researchers (sociology, history, anthropologists, ethnographers, etc)
- - researchers, activists & others who deal with bias by tracking, investigating, interpreting it in and across cultural collections
+ - researchers, activists & others who deal with bias by tracking, investigating, interpreting it (in and across cultural collections)

-I.e. anyone who works with heritage collections as a 'user', has bias as a subject in their work or both.
+*What do we specifically need from experts?*

+ - resources & guidance for a working definition of bias
+ - which aspects and dimensions of bias to focus on (e.g. word associations vs lexical choice vs sentiment vs ...)
+   => because of prevalence, usefulness, convenience, etc
+ -

+ - examples of promising and/or sound methodologies to find, track or quantify bias
+   => to automate/mimick them, for our guidance and so that our algorithms are maximally useful

+ - feedback on our approaches

 ---
 ## Questionnnaire